 After assembling a list of search strings based on keywords/inventors/assignee/citation data, the next step is to input these strings into some of the most common databases.

-Below listed are a few patent databases where you could conduct a search:
+Below are a few patent databases where you could conduct a search:

 Got the overview?
 Now, the important part is using these databases effectively.

-We won’t go into detail on how to conduct searches on each of these databases, as we have already covered this in another post.
+We won’t go into detail on how to search each of these databases, as we have already covered this in another post.
 If you want to figure out how to perform a patent search using all the above mediums and don’t want to leave the page, you can download the PDF covering the material below for later perusal.

 Prior art is not just confined to existing patents or patent applications.
-All publicly available and publicly disclosed ideas can be counted as prior art.
+All publicly available and disclosed ideas can be considered prior art.
 Thus, a comprehensive prior art search should extend beyond patent searching.
 You should also include the following sources in the domain of your invention for a complete search:

 When you file your patent application, you want to state the relevant prior art.
 You will have a stronger patent if the examiner has all the relevant references.
 Additionally, this will satisfy your ethical duties of disclosure, candor, and good faith to report prior art to the PTO.
 So, make sure you save a list of all relevant results.